 Overview

-The distribution of the Festival is based on one of the oldest and most important short film collections worldwide.
-Every year Oberhausen purchases around 50 new works from the current festival programme, plus numerous titles from our archive.
 Our distribution is international and non-commercial.
 You can borrow individual titles, programmes prepared by us or programmes you have put together yourself.
 We are happy to help you with the compilation.
 If you would like to show short films as supporting films, we have compiled a suitable selection, for which we offer special conditions.
 Please allow for sufficient lead time when ordering.
+Our complete distribution programme 2025 is now available.

-A new option is to rent films from the 2021 distribution programme for online use as well.
-Our distribution programme 2021 is now available.
+You can also rent films from the 2025 distribution programme for online use as well.

-All 51 new purchases from the 2021 festival are available for on-site screenings and, under certain conditions, online.
+All 32 new acquisitions from the 2025 festival are available for on-site screenings and in many cases for online screenings as well.
 We have also expanded our list of titles that are particularly suitable as supporting films.

-We have already compiled some selection programmes from the competitions of the last festival for you
+We have already compiled some selections from the competitions of the last festival for you:

 Terms and Conditions